-Baseball fans have been blessed in 2021 with the emergence of Los Angeles Angels two-way player Shohei Ohtani as one of the sport’s most exciting figures.
+Baseball fans were blessed in 2021 with the emergence of Los Angeles Angels two-way player Shohei Ohtani as one of the sport's most exciting figures.
 The Japanese superstar draws comparisons to the great Babe Ruth for his uncanny ability to pitch and hit at an extremely high level.
+But, in truth, he's stolen the hearts of baseball fans for his palpable love for the game and his fun-loving attitude.
+Shohei Ohtani is the perfect baseball hero, both on the field and off.

 The 27-year-old is loving life in the United States after coming over from Japan in 2018.
 It took a short while for him to find his footing, but he's beginning to look every part of the advertised player.